RobustRoundRobin/RRR/RRR-spec.md

 ### Re-enrolment

 Automatically performed by the leader for now.
+### Consensus Rounds

+From 3.3 Starting Point: Deterministic Slection

+> Such a system is able to produce a new block on each round with high
+> probability and proceed even from the rare scenarios where all selected
+> candidates are unavailable to communicate,

+We run a ticker on all nodes which ticks according to the configured intent and confirm phase times.
+Endorsed leader candiates will only broadcast their block at the end of their configured round time (intent + confirm).
+When a node sees a new confirmed block it resets its ticker.
+In this way all participants should align on the same time window for a round.
+Yet if there is outage of any kind, each node will independently seek to initiate a new round.

+For now the round timeout is configured on the command line.
+Later we can seek to put this in the genesis block and provide a mechanism for changing it post chain creation

+To achieve liveness we require a means for identities to 'skip' a round in the event that no candidate produces a block within the alloted time (intent+confirm phase).
+When this occurs the successful proposer can not, by definition, be one of the oldest Nc identities for that particular round.

+To allow for this we define a round as being however long it takes to produce a block - round number == block number - and allow each node to independently declare the round attempt it considers the network to be on when broadcasting its intent.
+If the endorsers agree it is a leader candidate for the round + the attempt adjustment, and if it is the *oldest* identity those endorsers see, then they will endorse the intent.
+Individual honest nodes will reset their attempt counts and intent/confirm timers on receipt of a new block.

+Note that a malicious node can not produce a block simply by faking an attempt number and contacting any endorser it choses.
+A node must include its failedAttempt counter in the block it creates.
+The network will not accept blocks where the endorsments included were not endorsers for that round + failedAttempt.

+The validity of a block proposer as a candiate in any round is dependent on two things:

+1. The age order of identities selected as active for Ta worth of blocks.
+2. The number of attempts made by the by the *successful proposer*, to produce a block.

+The current round is defined as the block number.
+Age is, as before, the block the identity last minted or was enroled on.

+1. Does not change unless a new block is accepted by the network.
+2. Is determined by the *oldest* identity to be endorsed by a quorum of active identities.

+In a healthy network, nodes will tend to be "losely synchronised" - both on phase and on a failecount of 0.

+In situations where a network is starting up from scratch or in small networks that are temporaily disrupted, the phase's and attempt counters on the nodes may be different by aribtrary amounts.
+In such situations we want liveness.
+And we want to avoid the rules for marking identities idle from making so many identities idle that we can't advance the chain to re-enrol them.

+Each endorser, as before, will endorse the intent from the oldest identity it sees within its *own* intent phase.
+The endorser allows the proposer to declare itself a legitemate candidate due to failed attempts.
+It specifically does not attempt to work out if it itself is an endorser for the attempt indicated by the proposer.
+This would require it to play forward or back the endorser selections to get the selection implied by its peer and it gains us nothing as the peer can say what it likes for failcount.

+Attempt camping, where a nodes simply declares itself a candidate in each round by setting its intent failedcount appropriately, can only be successful where all older honest nodes are not able to publish intents.
+(And we could probably penalise this behaviour)

+No attempt to co-ordinate the phase with other nodes is made.

+All participants run the cycle of intent -> confirm phases described in the paper.
+They do so independently.
+Each full cycle counts as an attempt.
+When a node completes a cycle without seeing a new (verifiable) chain head it starts a new attempt.
+The endorsers are resampled for every failed attempt.
+After Nc failed attempts the node advances passed the current Nc oldest identities.
+(Advancing by one favours the youngest of the oldest)

+Leader candidates who are 'oldest' for Nc *rounds*, as specified by the paper, *are* made idle - but this only occurs when blocks arrive.
+We do not make identities idle at the end of attempts

+On any given node, when there are Nc failed attempt cycles we advance the candidate selection by Nc - but do NOT make them idle.
+(Nc is chosen to align with the idles rule for rounds).
+So for a particular node the range of leader candidates, is `[ floor(a/Nc).Nc - ceil(a/NC).Nc )`

+    [N0, N1, ...
+Nc, Nc+1, ..., 2.Nc, ....]

+The sampling of endorsers on each node is made *around* that window.
+The sampling is updated for every attempt.

 ### IBFT (and other) issues we want to be careful of